 Enhancing Law Enforcement Engagement with People in Crisis, with Mental Health Disorders and/or Developmental Disabilities.

-The One Mind Campaign seeks to ensure successful interactions between police officers and people in crisis, people with mental health issues or people with intellectual and/or developmental disabilities.
+The One Mind Campaign seeks to ensure successful interactions between law enforcement and people in crisis and/or with mental health issues or disorders.
 The initiative focuses on uniting local communities, public safety organizations, and mental health organizations so that the three become "of one mind."
 To join the campaign, law enforcement agencies must pledge to implement four promising practices over a 12-36 month time frame.

 These practices include: